SWIFTSIM/swiftsim/doc/RTD/source/Snapshots/index.rst

 tools.

-As an example, the fluid densities (which are written in the co-moving frame) have the following conversion factors:
+As an example, the fluid densities (which are written in the co-moving frame) have the following (non-zero) conversion factors:

  * ``U_L exponent``: -3
  * ``U_M exponent``: 1